 Mongolia Takes a Gamble on Legalizing Casino to Bring in Tourists and Boost Economy

-The Minister of Justice and Home Affairs in Mongolia has submitted draft laws on casinos, betting, and lottery to the parliament.
-These laws are part of the government's plan to promote Mongolia as a tourist destination in the years 2023-2025, and the Minister emphasized the potential for casinos to contribute to the country's economy and increase tourist numbers.
+Mongolia, a country with unique cultural heritage and diverse natural landscapes, is looking to attract more international tourists and drive economic growth by legalizing casinos.
+The Minister of Justice and Home Affairs has submitted draft laws on casinos, betting, and lottery to the parliament, emphasizing the potential for these establishments to contribute to the country's economy and increase tourist numbers.

-On the other hand, Mongolia has many unique and attractive features that could draw tourists.
-These include its rich cultural heritage, diverse natural landscapes, and opportunity for adventure travel.
-By developing its tourism industry and offering new attractions such as casinos, the country can capitalize on these strengths and attract more visitors.
+Legalizing casinos can have several benefits for Mongolia's tourism industry and economy.
+It can help to capitalize on the country's strengths, such as its rich cultural heritage, diverse natural landscapes, and opportunity for adventure travel.
+By developing its tourism industry and offering new attractions such as casinos, Mongolia can attract more visitors and drive economic growth.

 The Law on Casino will require casino operators to pledge a minimum investment of $300 million in Mongolia, with 40% of the daily profits going to the government as income tax.
 After 30 years, the government will also receive 50% ownership of the tables.
 The law prohibits the transfer of licenses once they are obtained.